 D.S.
 Waldman writes and teaches creative writing in San Diego, California.
-His work has appeared or is forthcoming in such publications as Poetry Northwest, The Gettysburg Review, Colorado Review, Copper Nickel, 32 Poems, New Letters, The Common, Diode, Poetry International, Los Angeles Review, and Sugar House Review.
+His work has appeared or is forthcoming in such publications as Poetry Northwest, The Gettysburg Review, Colorado Review, Copper Nickel, 32 Poems, Nashville Review, New Letters, The Common, Diode, Poetry International, Los Angeles Review, and Sugar House Review.
 He holds a BA from Middlebury College and is currently enrolled in the MFA program at San Diego State University.

 Click the link, if there is one, to read work available online